Olami2596/DATA-ANALYSIS-PYTHON-SOLAR-ANALYSIS/README.md

 # Solar Energy and Battery Model
 # Purpose of the Model
-The purpose of this model is to analyze and optimize the utilization of solar energy and a battery storage system to reduce electricity costs for Naomi.
+The purpose of this model is to analyze and optimize the utilization of solar energy and a battery storage system to reduce electricity costs for the user.
 The model takes into account solar panel electricity generation, electricity usage, battery charge, electricity price variations, and inflation rates to calculate projected savings and assess the feasibility of investing in a battery system.
 # Data and Checks
 Data Source
 The data used in this project was gotten from the 'Junior Data Analyst _ Data.xlsx' file.